Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Reduction to Shortest-Paths

 \section{Reduction to Shortest-Paths}

-In this section, we outline the framework of Spalding-Jamieson and Naredla~\cite{spalding2025separating}, which reduces the point-separation problem to a type of shortest-path problem in a geometric intersection graph embedded in the ``homology cover''.
-We will focus on simplicity of presentation, using some slight simplifications.
-At the end, we will also add some additional tools for our purposes.
+In this section, we outline the framework of Spalding-Jamieson and Naredla~\cite{spalding2025separating}, which reduces the point-separation problem to a type of shortest-path problem in a geometric intersection graph embedded in the space they call the \emph{homology cover}.
+We will use some slight simplifications to ease presentation.
+At the end, we will also add some new tools for our purposes in this work.

-\paragraph{A simplifying assumption} Suppose there is a single object $c\in\cC$ that separates $s$ and $t$.
+\paragraph*{A simplifying assumption} Suppose there is a single object $c\in\cC$ that separates $s$ and $t$.
 This also includes objects that contain $s$ or $t$.
-It can be shown that we can test for the existence of such an object in the oracle model by checking if the canonical point $x_c$ of an object has a path to itself contained entirely within $c$ that crosses $\overline{st}$ an odd number of times.
-Hence, we can find all such objects in linear time in the oracle model, so we can assume without loss of generality that $\cC$ contains no such objects.

-\paragraph{The homology cover} We now define the homology cover.
-Consider the plane with two punctures at the points $s$ and $t$.
-Let $\pi$ be the line segment $\overline{st}$.
-Next, create two copies of $\RR^2\setminus\overline{st}$, and call them $P_{-1},P_1$.
-Each of $P_{-1}$ and $P_1$ has a line-segment shaped ``hole''.
-Connect the top of the hole in $P_{-1}$ to the bottom of the hole in $P_1$, and vice versa, making sure to leave the endpoints unconnected.
-The resulting space is what we call the \defn{homology cover}.
-We will refer to $P_{-1}$ and $P_1$ as the ``two copies of the plane'' making up the homology cover.
-The values $-1$ and $1$ can also be thought of as ``indicator bits''.
-We will use similar notation for so-called ``indicator bits'' later too.
-An equivalent formulation is to create two pairs of ``portals'', so if a path traverses up into line segment in one copy of the plane, it comes out in the other copy (see \cref{fig:homology-cover-construction-portal}).
+For all of the object types that we will study (disks, line segments, and constant-complexity polylines), it is easy to check in linear time whether any single such object separates $s$ and $t$.
+Henceforth, we will assume without loss of generality that the set of candidate objects $\cC$ contains no such object.
+Spalding-Jamieson and Naredla also show that this assumption can be made in a more general weighted setting~\cite{spalding2025separating}.